-During the three and six months ended June 30, 2010 we recognized revenue of \$93,000 under a license agreement, and we did not recognize any revenue during the same periods in 2009.
+During the three months ended September 30, 2010 we did not recognize any revenue, and during the nine months ended September 30, 2010 we recognized revenue of \$93,000 under a license agreement.
+We did not recognize any revenue during the same periods in 2009.
 We do not anticipate sales of any product prior to regulatory approval and commercialization of AFREZZA.